 Get a Lexapro prescription online.

-Are you looking to get Lexapro online but don’t want to see a doctor in person?
-You can get your medication prescribed online in minutes and delivered straight to your door — from your phone, tablet, or computer.
+Are you looking to get Lexapro online?
+You can get your medication prescribed online in minutes and delivered straight to your door.

 How to get Lexapro online in Canada with Maple.

 What is Lexapro and how does it work?

 Lexapro is an antidepressant in a group called selective serotonin reuptake inhibitors (SSRIs).
 Lexapro is the brand name for a generic medication known as escitalopram.
 It works by restoring the balance of certain chemicals in the brain.